RedisLabs/redislabs-docs/content/ri/release-notes/v.2.18.0.md

 ### Highlights
 - Support for SSH tunnel to connect to your Redis database
-- Ability to switch between database indexes when staying connected to your database
+- Ability to switch between database indexes while connected to your database
 - Recommendations on how to optimize the usage of your database

 ### Details